Yunzez/CovSBOM/README.md

 ```
 For a step-by-step guide, watch the [Tutorial Video](https://github.com/Yunzez/CovSBOM/blob/main/Tutorial/CovSBOM_Tutorial.mp4) to learn more.

+Here's a refined version of your console output explanation:

+---

+## Console Output Explanation

+At the end of CovSBOM's execution, there are a few key outputs that are important to understand:

+- **`<Package name> : []`**
+  This output shows the method call loading buffer for a specific package.
+An empty buffer (`[]`) indicates that all methods within the package were successfully resolved.
+If the buffer is not empty, it will display unresolved type names within that package, meaning that CovSBOM could not resolve or find certain files in that package.

+- **`no jar dependencies`**
+  This output lists the dependencies that do not have corresponding `.jar` files, which means they could not be decompiled and analyzed.
+If everything runs correctly, this output should show only the target file as having no `.jar` dependency.

 ## SBOM Integration

 To integrate the analysis into your SBOM, you can use the following command: